lepton-7/Open-Plate-Spectrophotometer/README.md

 The principle is the same, just compressed a little.
 The current source is replaced by the photodiode, mulit-channel opamps are used to save space, and $V_{out}$ passes through a standard Schottky diode before being connected to the ADC inputs.

 I used an 8ch ADC to independently connect each row for pseudo-switching of the detector outputs.
-High-side p-ch FET switches control V~cc~ for the TIAs.
+High-side p-ch FET switches control V<sub>cc</sub> for the TIAs.

 <fig>
 <img src="img\v0.0.2\adc_mcu.png" alt="photodiode grid" style="background-color:white;" />